AntoineBastide47/GameEngine/ReadMe.md

 - **Major Version:** The first number indicates the major version of the engine.
 It changes when there are significant updates that may include breaking changes or major new features.
 - **Feature Count:** The second number represents the current feature count.
 Each time a new feature is fully implemented, this number increases.
 - **Patch Version:** The last number signifies small updates, additions to parts of a feature, or bug fixes.
-- **Beta Version:** Start of a feature, not fully tested and can crash your code.
-It is not recommended to use it since it is mostly a 'save' of the current engine state.
+- **Beta Version:** Indicates a preliminary update that may include minor changes, early-stage features, or quick fixes.
+These versions are not fully tested and may be unstable, potentially leading to crashes.
+They are primarily used to preserve the current state of the engine and are not recommended for regular use.

 **Versioning Examples**
 - **Version 0.1.0:** Game loop and texture rendering.